 - Facilitate and promote scholarly achievement

-- The provost will coordinate college-wide support for two major scholarly projects, each focused on an area of relevance and concern, in which interdisciplinary, Calvin-led teams will, by 2019, produce (i) high-impact products in advanced scholarship and (ii) textbook-level materials for widespread use in courses at Calvin and throughout the world.
+- The provost will coordinate university-wide support for two major scholarly projects, each focused on an area of relevance and concern, in which interdisciplinary, Calvin-led teams will, by 2019, produce (i) high-impact products in advanced scholarship and (ii) textbook-level materials for widespread use in courses at Calvin and throughout the world.

 - The provost and deans will seek to enable Calvin faculty to maintain their high rate of scholarly output and grant-seeking relative to faculty at peer institutions.